Archdiocese of San Fernando: Pampanga: first and last Augustinian territory in Luzon

 Pampanga was not only the pioneer and premiere territory of the Augustinian Order in Luzon but also the last bastion of their evangelical ministry.
 They administered Pampanga throughout the 300-year.
 Spanish colonial period (with a few interruptions) and way beyond it, from 1572 all the way to 1960 when they ceded their last parish to local diocesan clergy (although the last Augustinian priest working in the Kapampangan Region died only as recently as 1993).
 Here's a brief description of the twenty mission stations (now parishes) founded by the Augustinians in Pampanga; many existed as communities before the Spaniards came.

 LUBAO (1572): Maestre de Campo Martin helped P. Fray Gallagos found Lubao in 1572.
 In 1580 a school of Latin and humanities was established for the inhabitants and missionaries from Spain and Mexico.
 The first Augustinian printing press in the country was located in this town.
 Fray Antonio Herrera built the church, the largest in Pampanga.

 BETIS (1572): Also founded in 1572 by Fray Fernando Pinto.
-Although the Libro lists P. Fray Mateo Peralta as its first parroco, P. Fray Jose de la Cruz built the stone church.
+Although the Libro lists P. Fray Mateo Peralta as its first parish priest, P. Fray Jose de la Cruz built the stone church.
 Early friars describe the faithful of Betis as the most pious and industrious people in the whole province; also, Betis is said to have produced the largest number of priests in the entire country.